erde-lang/erde-lang.github.io/src/docs/api.md

   local name = 'world'
   print("hello {name}!")
 ]]))
 -- local name = 'world'
 -- print("hello " .. tostring(name) .. "!")

+-- Specify options
+erde.compile("print('hello world')", {
+  -- string.
+Specify the Lua target when compiling the given source string. lua_target = '5.1+',

+  -- string.
+If specified, will be used when compiling bit operations for pre -- Lua 5.3 targets. bitlib = '',

+  -- string.
+If specified, will be used as the source name in error messages. alias = false,
+}) -- hello world!
 ```

 ## `erde.run`